StarlaneStudios/vscode-comment-anchors/README.md

 ### Neon

 In case you prefer backgrounds on all tags, here is an example setup using background colors.
-Simply use this JSON as the `commentAnchors.tags` configuration to use.
+Simply use this JSON as the `commentAnchors.tags.list` configuration to use.

 ```
 [